learn-co-curriculum/dsc-distance-metrics-lab/README.md

 **_Euclidean Distance_** is a special case where $c=2$ in the equation above.

-Knowing this, you can create a generalized `distance` function that just calculates minkowski distance, and takes in `c` as a parameter.
+Knowing this, you can create a generalized `distance` function that just calculates Minkowski distance, and takes in `c` as a parameter.
 That way, you can use the same function for every problem, and still calculate Manhattan and Euclidean distance metrics by just passing in the appropriate values for the `c` parameter!

 In the cell below: